You must have a Driver's License or Driver Authorization Card (any class) to operate a moped on public streets.

 - The inspection will determine whether the vehicle meets the definition of a moped and establish the Vehicle Identification Number.
 If the vehicle is determined to be a motorcycle, the owner will have to comply with all motorcycle laws.

 - Moped registration must be done in-person at a DMV office.
 Make an appointment in Carson City, Las Vegas and Reno (arrive early to complete the inspection).

 - If you purchased your vehicle from a dealer, be sure to bring all of the paperwork including the Dealer's Report of Sale.

 - Registration fees for a typical moped will total approximately $60.
 This includes a $33 registration fee, one year of Governmental Services Taxes based on vehicle value, license plate fees and miscellaneous charges.
 Tax exemptions and fee credits can be applied.

-- Mopeds are issued a distinctive license plate.
+- Mopeds are issued a distinctive license plate with the Sunset background.
 A handicapped version is available.

 - The DMV will issue a title for a moped if the owner meets the requirements.
 If not, the DMV will issue a registration only.
 Bring your Manufacturer's Certificate of Origin, any existing title any sales contract or receipts.
 Titling is required if the vehicle is determined to be a motorcycle.